 - Continuing with the metric system as evidence to figure out the terminology; UK patterns not only have hook sizes in millimetres but the item measurements are likely to be in centimetres (cm) rather than inches.
 They are also more likely to have yarn measured in grams (g) rather than yards (yds).

 - You could also check words and spelling in the pattern; if the word “color” is spelled “colour,” then that’s a big sign that you’re reading a UK pattern.
-Also US patterns are far more likely to use the word “skein” in yarn descriptions, whereas in the UK it may be referred to as a “ball” of yarn.
+Also US patterns are far more likely to use the word “skein” in yarn descriptions, whereas in UK crochet terminology it may be referred to as a “ball” of yarn.

 - Finally, another clue when looking at the yarn is to see how the yarn thickness is described.
 In US patterns, you are likely to see fingering, sport, worsted or bulky.
 UK patterns often use the ply count of yarn so 3ply, 4ply, 8ply or Double Knit, Aran and Chunky.
+Here’s a handy chart to help you distinguish between US and UK yarn weights:

 I hope that this has helped with your understanding of US and UK crochet terms.
 And although you are probably more than comfortable working with US crochet terms, I really do recommend familiarizing yourself with UK terms as well.
 Not that I’m biased (honest!), but there really are lots of amazing UK crochet patterns out there just waiting to be hooked!
+Being bi-crochet lingual opens so many artistic doors.
+One of my favorite things about designing for an American publication is having the chance to practice my US crochet terminology skills.
+Try out some of my favorite designs: